Aleksandra-api/userPost/README.md

 Also the last test form PUT is failed because I thing that is a bug, because we are able to update the post with userId for which the postId is not existing.

+I try to add my test in the circle ci tool, but I am not sure for which reason they are not building.
+I try to fix that but I didn't succed unfortunatly.

 Feel free to take a look on my solution and if you have further question I am here to discuss.

 Enjoy,